 This is an overly general statement, so feel free to disagree, but I want to make a point here.

 I believe that night shots should look like they were taken at night.
 They should be dark, with deep shadows and areas that are hard to see and make out.
-When you look at the histogram of a night image it should be further towards the dark end (left) than a day image.
+When you look at the histogram of a night image, it should be further toward the dark side (the far left) than a day image.

-When you expose a night shot, especially on automatic settings, the camera will often misread the scene and overexpose the image.
-It will be bright and you will be able to see everything as you would during the day, but it will not feel like a realistic night scene.
-In these cases, you will want to lower the exposure compensation on your camera slightly (-).
+When you expose a night shot, especially with automatic settings, the camera will often misread the scene and overexpose the image.
+The photo will be bright and you will be able to see everything as you would during the day, but it will not feel like a realistic night scene.
+In such cases, you’ll want to lower the exposure compensation on your camera slightly.

 There are many situations where bright night images are a good thing, but don’t be afraid to make your night images dark and realistic.

-Do you have any addition tips you’d like to add?
-Please do so in the comments below.
+Do you have any street night photography tips you’d like to add?
+Please share them in the comments below!